Updated: May 10

 Both diets note the importance of avoiding processed foods and refined sugar while focusing on eating high-nutrient foods.

-These diets share similar foods that you should eat as part of the Mediterranean or paleo lifestyles, such as nuts, seeds, fish, and fresh produce.
+These diets share similar foods that you should eat as part of the Mediterranean diet or paleo diet lifestyle, such as nuts, seeds, fish, and fresh produce.

 Both can potentially aid in maintaining weight loss, with the paleolithic diet closely associated with weight loss, waist circumference, and BMI. |*|